Earrings

 Designing successful earrings is a balance of aesthetics and physical comfort.
 These guides walk you through suggested checks for every pair: rolling slabs to a uniform 2mm or 3mm thickness, spacing holes so jump rings can swing freely, and positioning flat-pad posts so the earring doesn't tilt forward.
 Build a single sample to test on your own ears before batching.

-Weekly notes
+Studio notes

-Get weekly polymer clay earring notes
+Get polymer clay earring notes

-New project notes, small checks, and practical links each week.
+New project notes, small checks, and practical links as they publish.
 Free, no spam, unsubscribe anytime.

 We will not share or sell your email.
 Unsubscribe anytime.